-Jann Arden can bring a hall full of people to tears through song, only to have them, moments later, rolling in the aisles, through her off-the-cuff comedy.
+Jann Arden is a multi-platinum, award-winning singer, songwriter, actor, and author.
+She can bring a hall full of people to tears through song, only to have them rolling in the aisles moments later from her off-the-cuff comedy.
 Whether she’s performing her music, hosting an event, or telling her deeply personal and affecting stories, Arden’s wisdom and wit shine in everything she does.

-Arden catapulted onto the Canadian music scene in 1993, with the release of her debut album, Time For Mercy.
-To date, she has released 13 albums, boasts 19 top-10 singles, and has received eight Juno Awards, including “Female Artist of the Year” and “Songwriter of the Year.”
-She has also been recognized with 10 SOCAN Awards, four Western Canadian Music Awards, a Much Music Video Award, three Prairie Music Awards, and an Alberta Recording Industry Association Award.
-And the list goes on: she has been honoured with a star on Canada’s Walk of Fame, and inducted into the Canadian Association of Broadcasters Hall of Fame.
+Arden catapulted onto the Canadian music scene in 1993, with the release of her debut album, Time for Mercy.
+Since then, she has released 15 albums with 19 top-10 singles, and has received eight Juno Awards, including “Female Artist of the Year” and “Songwriter of the Year.”
+She has also been recognized with 10 SOCAN Awards and four Western Canadian Music Awards, among many other accolades.
+In 2020, Arden was inducted into the Canadian Music Hall of Fame.
+She has also been honoured with a star on Canada’s Walk of Fame and been named to the Order of Canada.

 A brilliant multi-dimensional talent, Arden is currently starring in the wildly popular CTV show, Jann, where she plays a fictionalized, self-deprecating version of herself.
 Now in its third season, the first season was the most-watched new Canadian comedy series of the 2018-19 broadcast season.
 Other screen credits include guest appearances on Wynonna Earp, Private Eyes, and Workin’ Moms.

 Arden is the author of several books including her memoirs If I Knew Then and the Canadian bestseller Feeding My Mother, which spent a combined 44 weeks on the Globe and Mail’s bestseller lists.
 A celebrated memoirist, Arden will release her debut novel, The Bittlemores, in Fall 2023.